launchdarkly/java-server-sdk-consul/README.md

 [![Circle CI](https://circleci.com/gh/launchdarkly/java-server-sdk-consul.svg?style=shield)](https://circleci.com/gh/launchdarkly/java-server-sdk-consul)
 [![Javadocs](http://javadoc.io/badge/com.launchdarkly/launchdarkly-server-sdk-consul-store.svg)](http://javadoc.io/doc/com.launchdarkly/launchdarkly-server-sdk-consul-store)

-This library provides a Consul-backed persistence mechanism (feature store) for the [LaunchDarkly Java SDK](https://github.com/launchdarkly/java-server-sdk), replacing the default in-memory feature store.
+This library provides a Consul-backed persistence mechanism (data store) for the [LaunchDarkly Java SDK](https://github.com/launchdarkly/java-server-sdk), replacing the default in-memory data store.
 The Consul API implementation it uses is [`com.orbitz.consul:consul-client`](https://github.com/rickfast/consul-client).

-This version of the library requires at least version 4.6.4 of the LaunchDarkly Java SDK.
+This version of the library requires at least version 4.12.0 of the LaunchDarkly Java SDK.
 The minimum Java version is 8 (because that is the minimum Java version of the Consul API library).

-For more information, see also: [Using a persistent feature store](https://docs.launchdarkly.com/v2.0/docs/using-a-persistent-feature-store).
+For more information, see also: [Using a persistent data store](https://docs.launchdarkly.com/v2.0/docs/using-a-persistent-feature-store).

 ## Quick setup